-You see, in the founding of Georgia like so many new beginnings, things did not go according to God’s plan.
-James Oglethorpe had received permission from King George of England to establish a colony in Georgia based on Oglethorpe’s plan to plant mulberry trees and raise silkworms.
-It was to be a prosperous endeavor failed.
-Due to the cold winters, many of the original trees did not survive and his plan failed.
-The colony and its charter and laws, which prohibited slavery, went back to King George who rewrote them to permit slavery.
-Oglethorpe went home and died a pauper.
+Why?
+Because, in the original founding of Georgia, not everything went according to God’s perfect plan.
+James Oglethorpe, a man of good intent, requested and received King George of England’s permission to establish the prosperous colony of Georgia.
+His plan was to plant mulberry trees and raise silkworms.
+What should have been a prosperous endeavor failed.
+Due to the cold winters, many of the mulberry trees died.
+When his plan failed the colony’s slave-free charter went back to King George who rewrote the laws to permit slavery.
+Eventually, Oglethorpe went home and died a pauper.
 To sum it up, the Georgia colony and those affected by this turn of events went from prosperity to poverty, liberty to slavery, and life to death.
 This, of course, was not God’s plan.
-His plan is, always, that we prosper and be in health, and have abundant life, liberty and a hope for the future.
+His plan was and is always that we live in victory, prospering with abundant life, liberty, and hope for the future.

-After reading this quote and the scriptures, I wondered if I was supposed to paint these pools of refreshing, as some bible versions call them, in the landscape of the painting.
-I asked the Lord about it and His response was astounding.
-He said to me, “Look, they are in my eyes.”
-How wonderful is that?
-The pools of refreshing, like the Fishpools of Hesbon, known for their clearness, brightness and serenity are in His eyes.
-You see, even in the weeping, He has gone before us.
+With these thoughts of prayers and tears healing our land, I contemplated painting pools of blessing and refreshing in the landscape.
+I asked the Lord for direction and His response was precious to me.
+“Look, they are in my eyes,” He said.
+The pools of refreshing—like the Fishpools of Hesbon known for their clearness, brightness and serenity—are in His eyes.
+Even in the weeping, He has gone before us.
 He was “a man of sorrows and acquainted with grief” and yes, “Jesus wept.”
 (Isaiah 53:3 and John 11:35) He knows what we are going through and He knows what we need.
-In His eyes we find rest, restoration and refreshing for our pain and grief.
-Most of all, we find His perfect love that covers a multitude of sins, casts out all fears, and brings with it the peace that passes all understanding.
-In the midst of the valley, facing battle after battle with the giants in our lives, He says wait.
-In the waiting, like Christ, we “offer up prayers and supplications with loud crying and tears to the One able to save Him [Christ] from death” (Hebrews 5:7).
-Because of His great love for us and our reverent submission and His love.
+In His eyes, we find rest, restoration, and refreshing for our pain and our grief.
+In His eyes, we see His perfect love that covers a multitude of sins and casts out all fears.
+In His eyes, one can find the peace that passes all understanding.
+In every valley and every battle, He tells us to wait on Him and to “offer up prayers and supplications with loud crying and tears to the One able to save Him [Christ] from death” (Hebrews 5:7).
+Because of His great love for us and our reverent submission to Him, He sees, hears, and responds.
 (Hebrews 5:7) Our tearful prayers are as precious pearls to Him.
-Not one is shed in vain and His word says there will be a reaping of Joy!
+Not one is shed in vain.
+According to His word, there will even be a reaping of joy!

-Just as Hannah and King David’s real-life stories testify of this as do so many others who have gone before us and are now part of that great cloud of witnesses who are waiting and watching as we finish the race they so faithfully began through the former outpourings of the power of the Holy Spirit of God.
-Represented in the painting, just under the dove or Holy Spirit’s wing, is just one of these great witnesses, William Branham.
-In his time, he too, heard a powerful sound of wind blowing in the treetops and with it the voice of God calling him to run a peculiarly, powerful, spirit-led race of supernatural signs and wonders in miracles and divine healings.
+Just as Hannah and King David’s real-life stories testify of this, so do the many others who have gone before us.
+This great cloud of witnesses is waiting and watching from heaven as we finish the race they so faithfully began under the influence and power of God’s Holy Spirit.
+Just under the Holy Spirit’s wing (represented by the dove), is painted one of these great witnesses—William Branham.
+In his time, he too, heard a powerful sound of wind blowing in the treetops and with it the voice of God calling him to run a peculiarly, powerful, spirit-led race of supernatural signs and wonders with miracles and divine healings.
 As he looks intently ahead for what’s to come, the Lord of hosts, Jehovah Sabaoth, is tenderly holding William’s face in the palm of His hand as if to say, “Everything will be all right.”
-The same Lord who rained and reigned in Hannah and David and William’s day is still raining and reigning and over us.
-He wants us to seek Him and call on Him by His mighty name, Jehovah Sabaoth, the Lord of the angel armies.
+The same Lord who reigned in Hannah’s, David’s, and William’s day is still reigning today and He wants us to seek Him—to call on Him by His mighty name, Jehovah Sabaoth, the Lord of the angel armies.